xaviero98-stack/Kubernetes/Project/README.md

   <img width="1312" height="734" alt="image" src="https://github.com/user-attachments/assets/9da48afd-f086-44fd-8655-fb8d99139a44" />

-💡 Note: If you know Power BI you have perhaps noticed that the connector I used **only supports Import mode** on Power BI, that means that all data is **moved from Trino to Power BI** and then Power BI works with the data snapshot it imported disregarding the near real time changes. **¿So where is the near real time I claim?** The truth is that **DirectQuery** mode is perfectly achivable from Trino to Power BI, in fact, Trino is one of the best options to feed BI visualizations in real time.
-It was just that I didn't found a free way of doing it, but if we are **in a production environment** I've found, at least, **two ways accomplishing it**, we can choose between the managed version of **Trino from Starburst** that has an **out-of-the-box dedicated Power BI connector** on Power BI desktop and the Service I think, or we could use the **ODBC driver from Simba + their custom connector for Trino** that also allows **Direct Query**.
-But just demonstration purposes a Import mode works just fine.
+💡 Note: If you know Power BI you have perhaps noticed that the connector I used **only supports Import mode** on Power BI, that means that all data is **moved from Trino to Power BI** and then Power BI works with the data snapshot it imported disregarding the near-real-time changes. **¿So where is the near real time I claim?** The truth is that **DirectQuery** mode is perfectly achivable from Trino to Power BI, in fact, Trino is one of the best options to feed BI visualizations in real time to a wide variety of BI tools such as SuperSet, Tableau and many others.
+It was just that I didn't found a free way of doing it, but if we are **in a production environment** I've found, at least, **two ways of accomplishing it** (and one of them requieres even less steps than the Trino connector I used), we can choose between the managed version of **Trino from Starburst** that has an **out-of-the-box dedicated Power BI connector** on Power BI desktop and the Service I think, or we could use the **ODBC driver from Simba + their custom connector for Trino** that also allows **Direct Query**.
+But just for demonstration purposes a the Import mode works just fine.
+I have also seen that there's a third way also based on **ODBC drivers from ZappySys** so in production there's a sutable solution for everyone.

 # Disclaimer

 Some security measures have been intentionally simplified or omitted.

-This is because, while security is essential in production environments and I've leveraged the opportunity to learn about TLS encryption, a general robust approach to security would add unnecessary complexity without much educational value for this project’s main goal: **integration.** Besides, security is usually environment specific, for instance:
+This is because, while security is essential in production environments and, as a matter of fact, I've leveraged the opportunity to learn about TLS encryption, a general robust approach to security would add unnecessary complexity without much educational value for this project’s main goal: **integration.** Besides, security is usually environment specific, for instance:

-Kubernetes uses **RBAC rules**.
+Kubernetes uses **RBAC rules, secrets**, etc...

-AWS uses **IAM roles** and **Security Groups**.
+AWS uses **IAM roles, Security Groups, Keys** among others.

 Power BI and Microsoft Fabric/Azure use **Microsoft Entra ID** within **Microsoft 365** environments.

-And we could continue with Databricks, Snowflake, etc...
+And we could continue with **Databricks, Snowflake**, etc...